xpgo/obsidian-folder-note-plugin/README.md

     - {{FOLDER_NAME}} in the content will be replaced with the folder name.
     - {{FOLDER_BRIEF}} in the content will be replaced with a card-style overview of current folder.
     - {{FOLDER_BRIEF_LIVE}} in the content will be replaced with a tiny code block which will be rendered to the folder overview in real time.
+- **Key for New Note**: set to use CTRL+Click or ALT+Click for creating new folder note.
 - **Hide Folder Note**: turn off the setting if you want to show the note file in file explorer.
 - **Auto Rename**: For the methods *Inside-Folder* and *Outside-Folder*, the plugin tries to rename the folder note name when a folder name is changed or vice versa.
 However, this function is experimental, it does not always work.
 Rename them manually if you have some issue related to the operation.

+## Command

+Use `Ctrl+P` to open Obsidian's command panel, and use the following commands of the plugin:

+- **Insert Folder Overview**: Insert a folder overview code blocks in the current note file.
+- **Make Current Note to Folder**: Create a folder based on the current note and attach the note to the new folder as folder note.

-## Card-style overview of folder
+## Overview of folder

+The plugin can automatically generate a code block of `ccard` in a note file for displaying overview of folder or other item data in different styles.
+The code block can be used and edited in any normal note file.
+For the syntax of `ccard` code block, please refer to [ccard Syntax](https://github.com/xpgo/obsidian-folder-note-plugin/blob/main/doc/ccard-syntax.md).

+Alternatively, you can use some keywords in the initial folder note template as set in the settings page to generate the code blocks for you:

 **Keyword: {{FOLDER_BRIEF}}**

-The card-style overview of a folder by keyword {{FOLDER_BRIEF}} is a block of html codes which are generated based on the content of subfolders and note files in the folder.
-There are some tips:

-- Modify the html code of each card item to display whatever contents you want.
-- The title of card item is linked to a note, so click it to jump or hover it to preview.
-- You can reorder the card items as you wish.
-- The background image of a note item is the first image of the note, you can manually change it.
-- If you want to update the overview of a folder, it can be inserted to a note by command: Ctrl+P, Insert Folder Overview.
+The keyword {{FOLDER_BRIEF}} will be replaces with a `ccard` code block which describes an brief overview of the folder.
+You can edit the codes in the code block to display whatever content you like.
+If you want to update the overview of a folder, it can be inserted to a note by command: Ctrl+P, Insert Folder Overview.

 **Keyword: {{FOLDER_BRIEF_LIVE}}**

-The keyword {{FOLDER_BRIEF_LIVE}} is a block of YAML codes which will be rendered to the folder overview in real time.
+The keyword {{FOLDER_BRIEF_LIVE}} will be replaced  with a `ccard` code block which will be rendered to the folder overview in real time.
 It is useful when you put some notes with image in a folder, e.g., things collections, it will generate a card view of all the notes with images dynamically.

 ## Change log